 HR departments act as a liaison between employers and employees to help ensure both are well equipped to do their jobs safely and effectively.
-While some organizations have their own in-house HR department, others may use an outside firm.
+While some organizations have an in-house HR department, others may use an outside firm.
 In either capacity, HR managers help maintain the structural and organizational integrity of the workplace.
-While HR may sometimes be regarded as the disciplinary arm of a company, in reality, HR holds many supportive responsibilities like the ones we’ll discuss on this page.
+While HR may sometimes be regarded as the disciplinary arm of a company, in reality, it bears various supportive responsibilities like the ones we’ll discuss on this page.
 From making sure employees are paid and receive benefits to overseeing employee development, HR departments and managers aim to create workplaces where both employers and employees can thrive.
 On this page, you’ll find the main functions of an HR department, and what each entails:

 For many organizations, attracting and retaining the best talent in the industry is a priority.
 HR managers play an important role in this, helping to build the future of the company by overseeing the recruitment and hiring process.
-To begin, HR may work with a department manager or supervisor to learn about an open position, including its requirements and ideal candidate qualities.
+To begin, HR may work with a department manager or supervisor to learn about an open position, including its requirements and qualities of the ideal candidate.
 The HR department may then set forth a recruiting strategy.
-This might include creating internal and external job postings, screening incoming applicants’ resumes and other application materials, and conducting initial interviews.
+This might include creating internal and external job postings, screening incoming applicants’ résumés and other application materials, and conducting initial interviews.
 HR may also be responsible for professional reference checks and background checks to verify that candidates are eligible to work for the company.

 Another aspect of the workplace that HR departments manage is employer-employee relationships.
 With this function, HR departments strive to help employers and employees see each other as mutual contributors to the company, fostering a positive dynamic between the two.
 HR managers may also help craft and determine company policies that ensure fairness and equity in the workplace.

 Elements of company culture may include sound hiring practices, ongoing development, and strong employee relations.
-However, it’s not necessarily something you can achieve and move on from.
-HR departments engage in ongoing work to ensure that their company culture remains solid overtime.
+However, establishing a strong company culture is not a quick achievement that can be accomplished and then set aside.
+HR departments are involved in continuous efforts to maintain the strength of their company culture overtime.

-In addition to managing benefits, HR is responsible for protecting employees’ safety at work—both physical and emotional.
+In addition to managing benefits, HR is responsible for ensuring the safety of employees in the workplace—both physical and emotional.
 In the physical sense, HR must ensure the workplace is free of danger, typically through worksite analysis and hazard prevention and control.
 HR may also establish safety programs through risk management training and provide information on procedures and protocol for any potential emergency scenarios.

 Workplace safety also entails ensuring that the organization acts in accordance with federal and state employment rules and regulations.
 HR departments have a responsibility to maintain work environments that promote respect and dignity for all employees.
 They must also ensure that employees are protected from behaviors like harassment, discrimination, intimidation, and exploitation.
 They may provide training sessions for employees, managers, and supervisors to learn to identify harmful practices and know how to report them when needed.

 Disciplinary procedures and terminations are delicate and sometimes complicated matters.
-HR managers must know how to handle them fairly and consistently to keep situations running smoothly—and prevent any additional conflict or escalation.
-This may involve having a clear disciplinary process, whether that includes starting with a written warning and increasing in severity with suspensions or demotions — or following another proven system.
-Regardless of the specifics, HR managers must have a set system in place to hold employees accountable.
+HR managers must know how to handle them fairly and consistently to prevent conflict or escalation.
+This may involve having a transparent disciplinary process that begins with a written warning and increases in severity with suspensions or demotions — or adhering to another established system.
+Regardless of the specifics, HR managers must have a system in place to hold employees accountable.

 Additionally, HR may consult with legal counsel to ensure the company acts in accordance with the law, avoiding any mishandled situations and subsequent lawsuits.
-At the end of the day, HR departments have a responsibility to enforce an organization’s policies and the requirements of the law, while still maintaining the dignity and humanity of its employees.
+At the end of the day, HR departments have a responsibility to enforce an organization’s policies and meet legal requirements, while still maintaining the dignity and humanity of its employees.

-From hiring to development to terminations, HR managers are an integral part of several organizations.
+From hiring to development to terminations, HR managers are an integral part of the organizations they serve.
 They oversee the entire employee life cycle and contribute to a company’s organizational success.
-According to the U.S. Bureau of Labor Statistics (BLS), the projected job outlook for human resources managers is 9% from 2020 to 2030.
+According to the U.S. Bureau of Labor Statistics (BLS), the projected job outlook for human resources managers is 5% from 2022 to 2032.